xuchun725/stat679work/hw2/readme.md

 the temperature file has 3 columns representing "#", "Date Time", "Temperature" and the energy file has 2 columns representing "Date Time", "Energy Produced(Wh)".
-Times in temperature file should be in ascending order and times in energy file should be at midnight(00:00:00, GMT-05:00), otherwise an error message will be displayed.
+Times in temperature file should be in ascending order and times in energy file should be at midnight (00:00:00, GMT-05:00 (daylight savings) or GMT-06:00), otherwise an error message will be displayed.
 All information in temperature file will be kept, the energy value for a particular time will be matched with the temperature value logged just before that time, energy values will be dicided